 About the structure and biological function of DAG

 Structure.
-Diacylglycerols (diglycerides, DAG, or DG) are a type of glycerolipids.
+Diacylglycerols (diglycerides, DAG, or DG) belong to the group of glycerol esters within the glycerolipids.
 Their structure consists of a glycerol backbone linked to two fatty acids.
 The fatty acids can be of variable length, hydroxylated, and contain double bonds.

 DAG lipidomics analysis with

 |Structural details||subspecies level|

 SM, PA, TAG, DAG, PC, PE, PG, PI, PS, CE

 PC O-, SM, Cer, TAG, DAG, PC, PE O-, PE, PI, LPC, LPE, Chol, CE

 TAG, DAG, AdS, AS, AP, AH, NdS, NS, NP, NH, EOdS, EOS, EOP, EOH, Chol, CE

 Lipotype is the leading lipidomics service provider for industry and academia.
 Order your service, send your samples, get your data.